- Installation Guide for Arkime

 /opt/arkime/db/db.pl --esuser admin https://localhost:9200 init

-# Create the admin user
+# Create the admin user - IMPORTANT: Change 'changeme' to a secure password!

 /opt/arkime/bin/arkime_add_user.sh admin "Admin User" changeme --admin